The Replica Dinnie stones

 Carry

-It’s important to note that the carry with the replica stones at the Rogue Record Breakers also uses different rules to the original stones’ carry.
-At RRB athletes are allowed a single 10 second drop of the stones.
+Note that the carry with the replica stones at the Arnold Strongman Classic and Rogue Record Breakers use different rules to the original stones’ carry.
+At the ACS and RRB, athletes are allowed a single 10-second drop of the stones.